 When – After Studying Each Subject

 Most students take subject tests in their sophomore and junior years so their results are ready to present to colleges with their applications in the beginning of senior year.
 Some students take them earlier.
 In most cases, tests should be given immediately after study of the subject is completed, so the information is still fresh.
-In other words, have your child take the chemistry exam right after they finish their chemistry class.
+In other words, have your child take the chemistry exam right after they finish chemistry class.

 Why – Demonstrate Knowledge of Specific Subjects

 Subject tests are useful to prove your child has learned a subject thoroughly.
 In an objective, measurable way, these tests demonstrate achievement in one subject at a time.
-The SAT® or ACT® test can demonstrate a general understanding of reading, writing, and math, but they aren’t specific.
+The SAT® or ACT® can demonstrate a general understanding of reading, writing, and math, but they aren’t specific.
 It can be helpful to take a subject test in each broad subject category: math, English, history, science, and foreign language.
 If a college wants two subject tests, have your child take the two tests they will do best at, in the subject they enjoy most.

 How – Ensure Passing Scores